legojesus/chatgpt-jarvis/README.md

 Built and tested on Windows 10 with Python 3.10.

+### Troubleshooting:
 This will have different requirements on Mac/Linux due to different sound card/microphone setups.
+If trying this on Mac/Linux, you'll have to add python libraries that support your sound card/microphone.

+If getting errors from OpenAI that the server is overloaded or query timed out - you've made too many queries too fast, or they are actualy overloaded at the moment.
+You can either upgrade your OpenAI account to premium, or wait a while and try again.